qi657/HSFormer-CR/README.md

 # UAST-CR
-Code will be uploaded soon, stay tuned！
+All code will be uploaded soon, stay tuned！